Portland International Jetport: 2004 onward

 In 2004, Runway 11/29 was lengthened to 7200 ft.

 On September 1, 2005, Delta Air Lines ended mainline service to PWM.
 Despite the airline's strong history at Portland, serving the Jetport with aircraft as large as the Boeing 727 and 757, Delta briefly downgraded flights subcontracting to smaller aircraft operated by Delta Connection on Bombardier CRJ series.
 In the late 2000s and continuing today, Delta reinstated mainline service at Portland.

 Some service began to return as the industry's economics improved between 2005 and 2006.
 The first step up came with the introduction of the low-cost carrier Independence Air in 2005.
 On May 1, 2005, Independence added a daily flight to Washington Dulles on an Airbus A319, making them the first carrier to fly an Airbus out of Portland.
 Portland was one of the few markets that Independence Air consistently served with its A319s, and at the time of its bankruptcy, Portland was rumored to be one of its few profitable destinations.
 FedEx Express also began using an Airbus A310 widebody jet on its cargo flights to Memphis later that year.
 Although the Boeing 757 is primarily used for these flights today, they will occasionally substitute out an A310 in its place.

 After Independence Air went bankrupt, Portland had no low-cost carrier, causing fares to go up and passenger numbers to decline.
 Capitalizing on the underserved market, JetBlue began air service to Portland on May 23, 2006, with four daily flights to New York–JFK aboard Airbus A320 and Embraer 190 jets.
-This made the Airline become the second-largest air carrier at the Jetport (in terms of available seats) nearly overnight.
+As a result, JetBlue became the second-largest air carrier at the Jetport (in terms of available seats) nearly overnight.
 This addition of service inspired what is known as The Southwest Effect, where the addition of a large number of low-cost seats in a market forces down the price of competing tickets.